 Filtering data based upon it's values

-While spatial selection allows you to identify data based upon it's location you may also want to add other criteria to select data upon.
-These criteria can be used in combination with spatial selection or can be completely independent from it.
+While spatial selection allows you to identify data based upon its location you can also add other criteria to filter data.
+These criteria can be used in combination with spatial selection or can be used completely independently.
 To filter data

 - Add an expression to filter the data you are interested in.